RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps3.rst

     except:
         print "The variable word_list has not been defined"

-5. Write code to print out each element of the list stored in ``excited_words``, BUT print out each element **without** its ending punctuation.
+5. Write code that uses iteration to print out each element of the list stored in ``excited_words``, BUT print out each element **without** its ending punctuation.
 You should see:

 ``hello``